TykTechnologies/tyk-k8s-demo/src/deployments/operator-streams-kafka-avro/README.md

-## Tyk Operator Kafka Example
+## Tyk Operator Streams Kafka Avro Example
 Deploys the Tyke Operator [Tyk Operator](https://github.com/TykTechnologies/tyk-operator) and its dependency [cert-manager](https://github.com/jetstack/cert-manager).
-This will also stand up a HTTP to Kafka API example using the tyk-operator.
+This will also stand up a Kafka AVRO to JSON API example using the tyk-operator.

 The following API definitions will be created with this deployment:
-- http-to-kafka
+- avro-to-json

 ### Minikube
 To run on `minikube` you must enable ingress addons